Allied prisoners of war of Japan: Trials

-In the context of crimes against POWs, an important trial was that of Lieutenant General Tamura Hiroshi, the last (and the only alive at that time) director of the Prisoner of War Information Bureau (POWIB) and Prisoner of War Information Management Office, the Japanese government agency charged with providing information on POWs and administering camps.
+In the context of crimes against POWs, an important trial was that of Lieutenant General Tamura Hiroshi, the last director of the Prisoner of War Information Bureau (POWIB) and the Prisoner of War Information Management Office, the Japanese government agency charged with providing information on POWs and administering camps.
 Kovner notes that it was "how prosecutors put the whole POW camp system on trial", however Tamura himself was not responsible for most of the atrocities, had little actual authority to do either harm or good for the prisoners, and "was prosecuted for being in the wrong place in a bureaucratic hierarchy".
 Kovner notes that his trial made it "clear that high-level officers at the Ministry of War and officials in the powerful Military Affairs Bureau were the ones who set major policies on POWs" and were responsible for the system that abused POWs to a very high degree.
 In the end, Tamura was found not guilty on most chargers, and sentenced lightly to just eight years of hard labor.
 Kovner concludes that in the end, the legal system was unable to pin the blame for the POW mistreatment on any person, small group or organization.